Arrange Master Documentation

 Settings:

-Greedy Layout (and Dense Packing)
+Greedy Layout

 Top-DownorBottom-Up). - Min.
-Spacing: The minimum distance between any two items.
+Spacing: Distance between items.

 Shape Respect Layout